dynatrace-extensions/dynatrace-extensions-vscode/README.md

 # Known Limitations

-* When clicking the `+` button to add a new workspace, if the opened folder is empty the workspace is not initialized straight away
+- When clicking the `+` button to add a new workspace, if the opened folder is empty the workspace is not initialized straight away
-  * Workaround: click the Dynatrace icon to trigger the workflow or use the command pallete to invoke the command
+  - Workaround: click the Dynatrace icon to trigger the workflow or use the command pallete to invoke the command
-* Auto-completions and Code actions might fail on invalid YAML
+- Auto-completions and Code actions might fail on invalid YAML
-  * Workaround: correct your YAML first, then try again
+  - Solution: correct your YAML first, then try again
+- I just loaded schemas but validation isn't working
+  - Solution: open command palette (`Ctrl+Shift+P`) then choose "Reload window"